Andy Whing: Coventry City

-Whing was born in Birmingham West Midlands.
+Whing was born in Birmingham, West Midlands.
 He grew up supporting Aston Villa and had trials at Birmingham City and Derby County before joining Coventry City at the age of thirteen.
 While progressing at the club's academy, Whing was released and then re-signed.
 Whing eventually came through the ranks at Coventry and was appointed captain at the club's academy.

 Whing made his first-team debut at Highfield Road in a Division One game against Burnley in February 2003.
 Following a string of first-team appearances, Whing signed his first professional contract, keeping him until 2005.

 Ahead of the 2003–04 season, Whing changed shirt from 40 to 2.
 His first goal for Coventry came in a 3–1 home defeat against Nottingham Forest in August 2003.
 During the season, he made more first-team appearances, rewarded by a four-year contract and praise from manager Eric Black.
 Whing established himself in the first-team squad during the 2003–04 season, in which he made a total of 31 appearances in all competitions.

 However, he made fewer starts the following season after a hernia operation and losing his right-back position to new signing Louis Carey.
-He did, however, provide a moment that will never be forgotten by Coventry fans in scoring the last ever goal for Coventry City at Highfield Road in the 6–2 win over Derby County in the 2004–05 season.
+He did, however, provide a moment that will never be forgotten by Coventry fans in scoring the last ever goal for Coventry at Highfield Road in the 6–2 win over Derby County in the 2004–05 season.
 He was the recipient of the goal of the season award and a special award for the historic goal.
 His running high-five celebration became the moment that almost all Coventry fans remember him for.
 This helped the full-back's return to the regular first-team selection during the first season at the Ricoh Arena, in which he played 36 times in all competitions.

 The 2005–06 season proved to be the high-water mark of Whing's Coventry career.
 Some poor performances the following season saw him loaned and then sold to Brighton & Hove Albion, who were managed by his former manager Micky Adams.
 After being recalled by Coventry in late December, Whing made his first appearance in a 1–1 draw against Southend United, but was rarely selected for the first team and played in the reserves throughout the season.
 At the end of the season, he was among four players to be released by Coventry.
 After the announcement of his release, Whing was given a farewell lap of honour after the final home match of the season, having made over 100 appearances for the club.